 With a little advance planning, you can make your visit to Skinner State Park more enjoyable.
 The 1.5-mile road to the mountain top, used by walkers year-round, is open to cars from May to mid/late October.
 Over seven miles of hiking trails crisscross the park; several access the summit.
-The Summit House, a popular mountaintop hotel in the 1800's, is temporarily closed for repairs and construction of the Summit House deck.
+The Summit House, a popular mountaintop hotel in the 1800's, is is open for visitors Saturdays, Sundays, and holidays.
 Interpretive programs are offered to the general public; programs for schools and civic groups are available by appointment.

 The entrance to Skinner State Park is on Mountain Road, off Rte.
 47, in Hadley, Massachusetts.
 Wheelchair access at the summit is difficult due to the steep terrain.
 Please call the park at 413 586-0350 for more details.